SCOLIOSIS OR SPINE SURGERY DAY

 Day of Surgery for Scoliosis or Spine Surgery

 On the day of surgery, please bring a legal form of identification containing a picture and your health insurance card.
-A picture identification card is required to verify your identity.
+Also, a picture identification card is required to verify your identity.
 Without a picture ID, your procedure may be canceled.

 Wear loose comfortable clothing, remove all piercings, nail polish and makeup, and leave all jewelry and other valuables at home.
-You may not wear any jewelry during your procedure
+Sorry, but you may not wear any jewelry during your procedure

 On the day of your procedure, your surgeon and support staff will greet you.
-We will make sure you’re ready and will review exactly what’s going to happen that day.
-We’ll also make sure you understand what to do after your procedure, and will schedule the first follow up appointment.
+Accordingly, we will make sure you’re ready and will review exactly what’s going to happen that day.
+Also, we’ll also make sure you understand what to do after your procedure, and will schedule the first follow up appointment.

 What to Pack for Scoliosis or Spine Surgery: